ZinSoeTun/react-laravel-e-commerce-project/README.md

 - If you want to run this file,  you first
      - Download this file or git clone this repository .
      - Open this file on code editer as you like .
-     - type composer install
+     - Type composer install
+     - Run npm install axios@latest --save-dev
-     - Install npm and xmapp .
+     - Install npm and xmapp OR use your local environment .
-     - Open apache server and sql .
+     - Open apache server and sql  OR use other ways you like.
+     - To check any vulnerabilities is existed or not please run npm audit
-     - then run this commands   ' php artisan serve and  npm run dev '
+     - Then run this commands   ' php artisan serve and  npm run dev '
-- if you have problems , visit to laravel official website https://laravel.com/docs/10.x/routing
+- If you have problems , visit to laravel official website https://laravel.com/docs/10.x/routing
-- if you have  problems in react with laravel 10 using vite , visit to https://dcodingsourcecode.darija-coding.com/tutorial/how-to-add-react-js-to-laravel-10-with-vite#google_vignette
+- If you have  problems in react with laravel 10 using vite , visit to https://dcodingsourcecode.darija-coding.com/tutorial/how-to-add-react-js-to-laravel-10-with-vite#google_vignette
--  if you have  problems in jwt in laravel 10 , visit to https://blog.logrocket.com/implementing-jwt-authentication-laravel-10/
+-  If you have  problems in jwt in laravel 10 , visit to https://blog.logrocket.com/implementing-jwt-authentication-laravel-10/
 - Good luck for your try.😊😊😊😊😊😊😊